inacioloy/djangocelery_lab/README.md

 # djangocelery_lab
-Lab for undestand Django + Celery + Periodic Tasks
+Lab for undestand about Django + Celery + Periodic Tasks